-- b.
-Truck-mounted cranes, trailers, semi-trailer trucks, etc., are generally limited to the temporary roadways.
-However, under special circumstances approved by the site operations manager, trailers and semi-trailers may be driven on the grass portion of the competition site on the product designed to protect the grass. - c.
-Track-mounted equipment, such as vehicles, cranes, and forklifts, are prohibited at all times.
+- Truck-mounted cranes, trailers, semi-trailer trucks, etc., are limited to the paved surfaces of the competition site. - b.
+Track-mounted equipment, such as vehicles, cranes, and forklifts, are prohibited at all times. - c.
+Teams shall not permit the use of any equipment or tools on the competition site that are not safe and/or do not comply with applicable requirements of the Occupational Safety and Health Administration (OSHA) and/or other related regulatory standards.